Comba92/nen-emulator/README.md

 The terminal window shows basic informations and warnings, such as the ROM information.

 ### Controls
-Keyboard and controllers are supported.
+Both keyboards and controllers are supported.
+A save/load state feature is avaible.

 <kbd>A</kbd> A button<br>
 <kbd>S</kbd> B button<br>